High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 - Mild

 Regardless of these circumstances, anxiety still causes it’s typical symptoms – from excessive worrying and fears to overthinking.
-In turn, high functioning anxiety may affect other areas of an individuals life, from appetite to sleeping patterns.
+In turn, high functioning anxiety may affect other areas of an individuals life, from appetite to sleep patterns.

 Signs and Symptoms of High Functioning Anxiety

 Since there’s a lack of research, it’s unclear exactly what symptoms are associated with high functioning anxiety.
-However, most medical professionals agree that this form of anxiety comes with a multitude of anxiety symptoms along with symptoms only present in high functioning, including: ³
+However, most medical professionals agree that this form comes with a multitude of anxiety symptoms along with symptoms only present in high functioning, including: ³

 - Anticipatory anxiety (feeling anxiety before an event)